 What if an InternFSU student is not working out?

-The Supervisor should contact the InternFSU program at firstname.lastname@example.org with any concerns ergarding the InternFSU student's performance and attendance.
+The Supervisor should contact the InternFSU program at email@example.com with any concerns regarding the InternFSU student's performance and attendance.
 However, as with any other employee if concerning behaviors are addressed and improvements are not made, InternFSU students can be terminated as with any other employee.
-If you are considering this option, please contact Kelly McLaughlin (email@example.com) with the office of Human Resources, Employee & Labor Relations.
+If you are considering this option, please contact Kelly McLaughlin (firstname.lastname@example.org) with the office of Human Resources, Employee & Labor Relations, for additional guidance.

 Can InternFSU students work outside of the traditional 8 AM-5 PM business hours?